ROCm/rocALUTION/README.md

 #### Requirements
 There are no hardware requirements to install and run rocALUTION.
 If GPU devices are available, rocALUTION will use them.
-In order to use rocALUTION on GPU devices, you will need to make sure that [rocBLAS][] and [rocSPARSE][] libraries are installed on your system.
+In order to use rocALUTION on GPU devices, you will need to make sure that [rocBLAS][], [rocSPARSE][] and [rocRAND][] libraries are installed on your system.
 You can install them from ROCm repository, from github releases tab or manually compile them yourself.

 #### Iterative solvers
 *  Fixed-Point iteration schemes - Jacobi, (Symmetric) Gauss-Seidel, SOR, SSOR